-I spent the time in EWR at the lounge CX uses for flights there.
+I spent the time at EWR in the British Airways Galleries lounge that is also used by Cathay Pacific and other OneWorld carriers.
 After a couple of hours in the British Airways Galleries lounge it was time to board the flight to Hong Kong.

-The departure gate was a short walk from the lounge through a small duty-free sales area.
+The departure gate was a short walk from the lounge through a small dimly lit duty-free sales area.

 The flight was posted as departing from Gate 54.
 Business class was boarding separately at Gate 53.

-I was looking forward to this flight because it was my first experience with Cathay Pacific (CX) trans Pacific business class.
-I’ve flown CX trans Pacific a couple of times and posted about it once.
+I was looking forward to this flight because it was my first experience with Cathay Pacific trans Pacific business class.
+I’ve flown Cathay in first class across the Pacific and enjoyed the trip immensely.

 These seats are roomy and comfortable.
 The seat pitch (the distance between a point on a seat and the same point on the seat in front) for these CX business class seats is 82 inches.
 The width is 21 inches.